About me

 • Sequence alignment theory (e.g. molecular clock, gap open vs gap extension penalties)

-• Mathematical modeling (e.g. eigenvalues, bathtub dynamics, Hidden-Markov Models)
+• Mathematical modeling and theory (e.g. eigenvalues, bathtub dynamics, Hidden-Markov Models, applications for evolution and ecology)

 Programming languages

-• R - use daily for data analysis, data visualization, subsetting, and annotation
+• R - use daily for data analysis, data visualization, and annotation

 • Linux command line - use to interact with Cedars-Sinai's high performance computing system, my home Linux server, and Linux-only bioinformatics tools